 Neck pain is common and usually occurs after a long day spent hunched over a computer.
-However, if your neck pain is severe or chronic, you may benefit from an evaluation at Polaris Spine & Neurosurgery Center, with offices in Sandy Springs, College Park, and Bethlehem, Georgia.
+However, if your neck pain is severe or chronic, you may benefit from an evaluation at Polaris Spine & Neurosurgery Center, with offices in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia.
 The highly qualified team of neurosurgeons specializes in the diagnosis and treatment of neck pain, offering many surgical solutions to alleviate your discomfort and improve your quality of life.
 Call one of the offices or book an appointment online today.

 Many people experience pain in their neck area, also called the cervical spine.
 In most cases, the pain develops from poor posture that causes strain on the muscles and resolves quickly with at-home care.